garosteen/cheatsheets/git-cheatsheet.md

 `-a`

-commit all changes to existing files (but does not add new files)
+Commit all changes to existing files (but does not add new files)

 `--amend`